Top 10 anti-inflammatory foods

 5. Walnuts and walnut oil

-Walnuts contain important plant chemicals, as well as high amounts of poly-unsaturated omega-3 fatty acids.
-Both of these are known to benefit your brain and help it work more effectively.
-They do this by reducing the inflammatory process of oxidation and improving nerve messaging.
+Walnuts are one of the most important dietary sources of plant compounds known as polyphenols, including one particular one called ellagic acid; they also provide high amounts of omega-3 fatty acids.
+Both of these are known to benefit your brain, help it work more effectively and improve nerve messaging.

 Of all the tree nuts, walnuts are the richest in beneficial omega-3 fatty acids.
 No surprise then that eating walnuts helps manage cholesterol levels and reduces the inflammatory markers connected with heart disease.